Chronotherapy: The Body’s Organ Clock

 Understanding which organ is most active at different times of the day allows us to take a more intentional approach to restoring balance.

-Practices such as acupuncture work by stimulating specific points along the meridians to move stagnant Qi and restore the natural flow of energy through the organs.
+By leveraging the Organ Clock, practices such as acupuncture stimulate specific points along the meridians to move stagnant Qi and restore the natural flow of energy through the organs.

 Learning to follow the rhythm of the body’s internal clock can be surprisingly powerful.
 When we align our daily habits with the natural timing of our organs, we often feel more balanced, energized, and in tune with our bodies.